oomer/poomer-discord-vmax/README.md

 - opacity < 255 turns into Glass
 - roughness > 0 converted to Bella Plastic
 - emitter supported
+- on iOS/iPadOS save as .vmax to Files and then long press and use compress, drop .vmax.zip into Discord
 # Build

 ```
 workdir/
 ├── bella_engine_sdk/
+├── DPP/
 ├── libplist/
 ├── lzfse/
 ├── opengametools/